 You can get to Kadıköy – Eminönü ferry or boat from Kadıköy Pier after arriving in Kadıköy by Havabus.
 After getting off at Eminönü, go to the Sirkeci tram stop and take the T1 line then get off at Sultanahmet.

 You can get to the city by taxi and HavaIst from Istanbul Airport.
-You cannot pay in cash when traveling with HavaIsts.
-You must use Istanbulkart or credit card.
+Don’t forget that you cannot pay in cash when traveling with HavaIst.
+You must use Istanbulkart or a credit card.

 You can get to many places in Istanbul with HavaIst.
 It’s most practical to stay in a tourist zone during your 7-day Istanbul visit.
 Our suggestions would be Taksim or Sultanahmet.
 You can go to Taksim with IST-19 and Sultanahmet with IST-1S.

 The distance from Istanbul Airport to Taksim is 40 – 45 km.
 You can use BiTaksi App to see the estimated cost.

 By renting a car at the airport, you can maintain all your transportation processes more easily.
 Click here to view.
 This link will open in a new tab so you can continue reading the article.

 Where to stay?

 If you are going to spend 7 days in Istanbul, you are likely to lose most of your time in traffic.
 For this reason, you may want to stay close to the city center, museums and other attractions.
 Galata Tower area is a good choice for this.
 You can see the hotels around Galata tower by clicking here.
 This link opens in a new tab.
 You can click and continue reading the article.